 Ann Bostrom joined the Evans School faculty in 2007.
 Her research focuses on risk perception, communication, and management; and environmental policy and decision making.
 She served on the faculty at the Georgia Institute of Technology (Georgia Tech) from 1992-2007, where she served as Associate Dean for Research at the Ivan Allen College of Liberal Arts and Professor in the School of Public Policy.
 Bostrom co-directed the Decision Risk and Management Science Program at the National Science Foundation from 1999-2001.
 While in this position she organized, participated in, and made presentations at national and international meetings on research and science policy, including but not limited to, the Subcommittee on Natural Disaster Reduction and the National Earthquake Hazard Reduction Program.

 She has authored or contributed to numerous publications, including Risk Communication: A Mental Models Approach (Cambridge University Press, 2002), Risk Assessment, Modeling and Decision Support: Strategic Directions (Berlin: Springer, 2008), and National Research Council, Institute of Medicine, U.S. EPA Science Advisory Board, and U.S. EPA Board of Scientific Counselors reports.
 She also serves on the editorial board for Risk Analysis and Environmental Hazards, as Associate Editor for the journal Journal of Risk Research, and reviews for numerous technical journals.
 Bostrom has received research funding from the National Science Foundation, the U.S. Environmental Protection Agency, and the National Institutes of Health, among other sources.

 Bostrom holds a Ph.D. in Public Policy Analysis from Carnegie Mellon University, an M.B.A. from Western Washington University, a B.A. in English from the University of Washington, and completed postdoctoral studies in Engineering and Public Policy at Carnegie Mellon University and in cognitive aspects of survey methodology at the Bureau of Labor Statistics.
-She has also been a visiting professor at the University of Bergen DICE Lab.
+She has also been a visiting professor at the University of Bergen DICE Lab, and is affiliated with the Center for Climate and Energy Decision Making at Carnegie Mellon University.